"

 Compound Time Signatures

-The top number: Divide by three to find how many beats per measure
+• The top number: Divide by three to determine the number of beats per measure.

-The bottom number: Multiply by three to find what type of note gets the beat
+• The bottom number: Multiply by three to determine which type of note receives the beat.

-• 4 means a dotted half note gets one beat
+• 4 = dotted half note gets one beat

-• 8 means a dotted quarter note gets one beat
+• 8 = dotted quarter note gets one beat

-• 16 means a dotted eighth note gets one beat
+• 16 = dotted eighth note gets one beat

 Directions: